niceume/datasailr/README.md

 * Not supported

-The following operators are not supported in DataSailr
+The following operators are not supported in Sailr

 ```
 ++  // Increment operator